 The County's budget process begins in the summer of each year with the SFP which is typically presented to the Board in December.
-In January, the County Budget and Finance Office (CBFO) begins the budget development process, with the compiled and balanced budget presented to the Board in mid June during the Public Budget Hearings.
+In January, the County Budget and Finance Office (CBFO) begins the budget development process, with the compiled and balanced budget presented to the Board in mid-June during the Public Budget Hearings.
 Subsequently, in late June, the Board adopts the budget on a simple majority vote.
-In addition, the CBFO works with departments on a quarterly basis throughout the Fiscal Year to analyze total budgeted positions and various departmental issues requiring recommended changes to the County's budget with the expectation that departments will absorb requested changes within existing appropriations.
+CBFO and department budget staff monitor actual revenues and expenses during the year and report to the Board periodically.
+Changes increasing budget appropriations may be submitted in the County's mid-year budget reports.
+Changes may include increases or decreases to appropriations or positions or both, to reflect new assumptions or address unforeseen events and technical adjustments to reconcile to final state or federal budgets.
 A detailed budget calendar can be found on pages 32-33 of this document.